- What is vaginoplasty?

 Vaginoplasty is a vaginal rejuvenation surgery that aims to correct the distension and loosening of the vaginal canal tissues and to recover the tightening and contraction capacity of the vaginal muscles.
 Both childbirth and ageing can cause the vaginal canal muscles to loosen.
-Vaginoplasty is sometimes referred to as vaginal rejuvenation surgery and is performed with either local or general anaesthesia.
+Vaginoplasty is a gynaecological procedure that is sometimes referred to as vaginal rejuvenation surgery and is performed with either local or general anaesthesia.

 This surgery is performed for women who wish to correct vaginal laxity after childbirth or those who suffer a widening of the vagina due to age, menopause or multiple births.
 Vaginal tightening can improve the appearance of the vagina, which for some women is a cause of lower self-esteem, and it can resolve sexual dysfunction problems.
 Hence, vaginoplasty can be performed for both reconstructive and cosmetic purposes.